WarDragon3399/Web-Translator-Notepad/README.md

 👉 **Live Demo:** [Web Translator Notepad](https://wardragon3399.github.io/Web-Translator-Notepad/)

 ---
+## 🚀 Installation
+- Use directly via the [Live Demo](https://wardragon3399.github.io/Web-Translator-Notepad/)
+- Or install the packaged extension (Edge store/Firefox)
+- for other youn install via this store or download zip/extention file and import in your browser.
+- or below PWD via live project link
 💻 Desktop (Windows, Mac, Linux)
 1. On Edge, Chrome, or Brave:
 2. Open your website URL: https://wardragon3399.github.io/Web-Translator-Notepad/